siddhantv10/MIPS32/readme.md

 32 Registers of 32 bit each.
 Register 0 is always read as zero and loads to it have no effect.

-# List of Instructions (ONLY A SUBSET OF ACTUAL MIPS32 Instruction set have been executed)
+# List of Instructions (Only a subset of the actual MIPS32 Instruction set have been executed)

 Load and Store Instructions: